SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/performance/case-studies/xgc1/index.md

 array would be stored on the master thread, but the reduction sum was done manually with a loop written in the code.

-We found two problems in large-scale runs on Cori KNL: 1) The initialization of 10M elements per thread avx512_memset function became extremely slow and 2) the manual reduction was not well optimized.
-Both the problems had the same cause: trying to do by hand something that is built into OpenMP.
+We found two problems in large-scale runs on Cori KNL.

+1. The initialization of 10M elements per thread `avx512_memset` function became extremely slow;
+2. the manual reduction was not well optimized.
+Both the problems had the same
+   cause: trying to do by hand something that is built into OpenMP.

 To solve 1) and 2) we eliminated the allocation and initialization of separate copies for each thread.
 However, when all threads write to the same array, we have to make sure we don't create race conditions.
-We developed two solutions: I: Declare the charge density array with `!$omp reduction(+:)`.
+We developed two solutions

+1. Declare the charge density array with `!$omp reduction(+:)`.
 When `omp reduction` is used, the variable becomes private to each thread within the parallel region and a sum over all threads is calculated at the end of the parallel region.
 This imitates what the code was doing before but the OpenMP runtime provides a much better optimized implementation.
-II: Declare the charge density array `!$omp shared` and declare all updates to the array `!$omp atomic`.
+2. Declare the charge density array `!$omp shared` and declare all updates to the array `!$omp atomic`.

-The performance of optimizations I and II depend on the setup of the problem, especially the size of the unstructured mesh and the number of particles per thread.
+The performance of optimizations 1 and 2 depend on the setup of the problem, especially the size of the unstructured mesh and the number of particles per thread.
 The OpenMP reduction operation incurs an overhead from creating private copies of the array at the beginning of